-FCS students who maintain a 3.0 GPA or above in mathematics, science, English, social studies and foreign language courses are eligible to participate in the Georgia HOPE Scholarship Program.
-The GPA for the HOPE is calculated by the state and not FCS.
-The HOPE Scholarship program guidelines are set by the State of Georgia and may change from year to year.
-Parents should direct questions to the Academic Counseling Department.
+FCS students who maintain a 3.0 GPA or above in Mathematics, Science, English, Social studies and Foreign language courses and take a minimum number of state-appointed rigorous classes are eligible to participate in the Georgia HOPE Scholarship Program.
+The GPA for HOPE & Zell eligibility is calculated by the state and not Fellowship Christian School.
+The HOPE & Zell Miller Scholarship program guidelines are set by the State of Georgia and may change from year to year.
+Parents should direct questions to the Academic & College Counseling Department.